Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Results and discussion

 \subsubsection{$\tau$--$\ell(e,\mu)$ sector}

-Similar to $\mu$--$e$ sector, the $\tau$--$\ell(e,\mu)$ sector results are shown in Figs.\,\ref{Fig:mutauplot}-\ref{Fig:etauplot}.
+Similar to $\mu$--$e$ sector, $\tau$--$\mu$ sector results are shown in Figs.\,\ref{Fig:mutauplot}-\ref{Fig:mutau_scalar_Lam_plot}.
 A couple of significant differences from $\mu$--$e$ sector are the following.
 First, the WCs in this sector are significantly less constrained.
-Compared to the 8 orders of magnitude spread of WCs in the $\mu$ sector, WCs relevant for the $\tau$ sector vary only 4 orders of magnitude, from $10^{-2}$ to $10^{2}$.
-The reason for this is that the experimental values of LFV $\tau$ decays are a few orders of magnitude less precise compared to those of $\mu$ decays.
-The second difference is the presence of more empty boxes for operators with right-handed $u$-type quark current (in both $e$ and $\mu$ decays).
-This signifies less importance of these operators for $\tau$ LFV decays.
-On the contrary, operators with right-handed $d$-type quark current ($\ld, \ed$) are relatively significant because the LFV processes which are considered here mostly involve $d$-type quark transitions.
-In the following, we shall discuss the results of $\tau\to\mu$ decays only.
-We observed a similar trend of results for $\tau\to e$ decays, and they have been included in Appendix-\ref{Appndx:tau-mu results} for completeness.
+Compared to the 8 orders of magnitude spread of WCs in the $\mu$--$e$ sector, WCs relevant for the $\tau$--$\ell$ sector vary only 4 orders of magnitude, from $10^{-2}$ to $10^{2}$.
+The reason for this is that the experimental values of LFV decays in $\tau$--$\ell$ sector are a few orders of magnitude less precise compared to those of $\mu$--$e$ sector.
+The second difference is the presence of more empty boxes for WCs with right-handed $u$-type quark current (in both $\tau$--$e$ and $\tau$--$\mu$ sector).
+On the contrary, constraints on WCs with right-handed $d$-type quark current ($\ld, \ed$) are relatively significant because all LFV processes considered here involve interaction of $d$-type quark current only, except $\tau^-\to\mu^-(\rho^0/\pi^0)$, which can occur through interactions of $u$-type current as well.
+In the following, we shall discuss the results of decays in $\tau$--$\mu$ sector only.
+We observe a similar trend of results for $\tau$--$ e$ sector and those are included in the Appendix- \ref{Appndx:tau-e results} (Figs.\,\ref{Fig:etauplot}-\ref{Fig:etau_scalar_Lam_plot}) for completeness.